carlmontanari/scrapli/README.md

 - pattern: regex pattern to associate prompt to privilege level with
 - name: name of the priv level, i.e. "exec"
-- deescalate_priv: name of next lower privilege or None
+- deescalate_priv: name of next lower privilege or "" (to evaluate False)
-- deescalate: command to deescalate to next lower privilege or None
+- deescalate: command to deescalate to next lower privilege or "" (to evaluate False)
-- escalate: name of next higher privilege or None
+- escalate: name of next higher privilege or "" (to evaluate False)
-- escalate_auth: command to escalate to next higher privilege or None
+- escalate_auth: command to escalate to next higher privilege or "" (to evaluate False)
 - escalate_prompt: False or pattern to expect for escalation -- i.e. "Password:"
 - requestable: True/False if the privilege level is requestable
 - level: integer value of level i.e. 1